mailgun/documentation/source/user_manual.rst

 Timezones are estimated based on a user’s IP address.
 Mailgun collects the IP address on click events, and uses a geolocation service to translate the IP address into a timezone for the user.
 We store that timezone in a database (hashed, of course), so that when TZO is used on a message, Mailgun will look up the timezone for that user, and schedule the message for the delivery time in that user’s local timezone.

 You can send a message using TZO via API by passing in the parameter ``o:time-zone-localize`` or via SMTP using the MIME header ``X-Mailgun-Time-Zone-Localize``.
-The value (String) should be set to preferred delivery time in HH:mm or hh:mmaa format, where HH:mm is used for 24 hour format without AM/PM and hh:mm:aa is used for 12 hour format with AM/PM.
+The value (String) should be set to preferred delivery time in HH:mm or hh:mmaa format, where HH:mm is used for 24 hour format without AM/PM and hh:mmaa is used for 12 hour format with AM/PM.

 *Please note that TZO is only available on certain plans.
 See www.mailgun.com/pricing for more info.*